lilyavl24-design/Raman-Spectroscopy-Data-Visualization/README.md

 can apply fit models to peaks to generate an accurate wavenumber vs. pressure graph and compare different sample data sets.

-Libraries used: numpy, scipy, matplotlib, pandas, lmfit
+This library was developed to analyze bridgmanite samples at increasing pressures in a diamond anvil cell.
+Ramam measurements were taken at each pressure step and downloaded in a .txt file.

-This repository is a work in progress and will be updated when necessary.
+Required Libraries: numpy, scipy, matplotlib, pandas, lmfit

 Set Up Instructions for Windows computer:
 1) Download PythonPI (Python 3.14)